fbbdev/mp4analyzer.js/README.md

 };
 ```

 This is the structure of the result object passed to the callback.
-As stated above, the analyzer currently extracts only the codec name for the first video and audio streams.
-If no video or audio stream is found the concerning field in the result object is set to ```null```.
+As stated above, the analyzer
+currently extracts only the codec name for the first video and audio streams.
+If no video or audio stream
+is found, the concerning field in the result object is set to ```null```.

 ```result.video.codec``` contains a FOURCC code.
 You can find a FOURCC list [there](http://www.fourcc.org/codecs.php).
 ```result.audio.codec``` containes one of these strings: